Our Story

 Nama Sands

-Nama Sands was born from a vision — a vision rooted in conservation, responsibility, and a deep respect for the land.
+Nama Sands was born from a vision rooted in conservation, responsibility, and a deep respect

-In the early 17th century, overexploitation dramatically reduced wildlife populations across the Western Cape.
-Species that once roamed freely through these landscapes became scarce, and fragile ecosystems began to suffer.
+In the early 17th century, overexploitation dramatically reduced wildlife numbers across the Western Cape, changing the landscape and ecosystems forever.

 A Sanctuary on the West Coast